 The ZM Sonnar is affected by all these factors and it’s not surprising that it’s a lens with a mixed reputation in regards to its performance.

-With things easily measured it’s pretty unspectacular compared to contemporary benchmark lenses.
-It also suffers pronounced focus shift that makes its output even more of a moving target.
+With things easily measured it’s somewhat unspectacular compared to contemporary benchmark lenses.
+It also suffers pronounced focus shift that makes its output something of a moving target.

 Combine these traits and we end up with a lens that’s often simply described as a “character” lens to the point of it sounding like its almost unusable in general use.

-Still within a wider context the performance is well ahead of adequate.
+Still in practice the performance is well ahead of adequate.
 Add to that some incredibly appealing traits that are hard to quantify in objective testing but very apparent in the resulting images and the Sonnar begins to feel like a bit of a bear to break down.

 For those only interested in the broad strokes let me offer the briefest of summaries – in use the Sonnar has stunning output with one of the most appealing balance of characteristics I’ve come across.
-And despite falling short of being impressive on an objective level I’m frequently exceedingly happy with the output.
+And despite falling short of being impressive at close scrutiny I’m frequently exceedingly happy with the overall output.

 Still there are some interesting characteristics that also have practical implications, so a full breakdown still feels relevant.
 So let’s dive in to the nitty-gritty – down the rabbit hole we go.